As the school year kicks off, you can make sure kids have the meals they need to succeed.

 How can I help kids facing hunger this school year?

 Many food banks have programs that work to ensure kids get the healthy meals they need during the school year —and some of them may be looking for volunteers to help.
-From packing backpacks with food so kids have meals all weekend to providing lunches at Kids Cafe programs, food banks and their partner agencies need volunteers to help connect hungry kids with food.
+From packing backpacks with food so kids have meals all weekend to providing lunches at Kids Cafe programs, food banks and their partner agencies need volunteers to help connect kids facing hunger with food.